trustedlogin/Remove-Dashboard-Access/readme.txt

 * Choose your own redirect URL
 * Optionally allow users to edit their profiles
 * Display a message on the login screen so users know why they're being redirected
+* Allow specific admin pages through the redirect — paste a list of URLs your customers should still be able to reach (with wildcard support for grouping related pages)
+* Optionally extend the block to `admin-ajax.php` requests for stricter lockdown

 Blocking access to the Dashboard is a great way to prevent clients from breaking their sites, prevent users from seeing things they shouldn't, and to keep your site's backend more secure.